theupscale/maektwain.github.io/_posts/2014-10-31-its-good-we-have-realised.markdown

 You know what, our lives are so different, it can be aligned but with the due desires of individuals, which was not happening at all, atleast i was not looking at it,can you look at it

-invested enough of the time not anymore,
+invested enough of the time not anymore, infact i have this huge problem i have got great intelligent mind but i dont know what to speak where,neither i don know what content to add, where

+so to describe my situation,
+<ul><li>

+	Porcupine tree always never convey it,
+	i feel no pain, love you sometimes always never

+</li></ul>